-The Health Reform Law will result in sweeping changes to the existing U.S. system for the delivery and financing of health care.
-The details for implementation of many of the requirements under the Health Reform Law will depend on the promulgation of regulations by a number of federal government agencies, including the HHS.
-It is impossible to predict the outcome of these changes, what many of the final requirements of the Health Reform Law will be, and the net effect of those requirements on us.
+The Health Reform Law has resulted and will continue to result in sweeping changes to the existing U.S. system for the delivery and financing of health care.
+While many regulations have already been promulgated, further implementation of certain of the requirements under the Health Reform Law will depend on the promulgation of regulations by a number of federal government agencies, including the HHS.
+It is impossible to predict the outcome of these changes and the net effect of those requirements on us.
 As such, we cannot predict the impact of the Health Reform Law on our business, operations or financial performance.